-Fireworks safety, state law reminders ahead of Independence Day Weekend
+Fireworks safety, state law reminders ahead of New Year’s Eve

-BOLIVIA, N.C. – As Independence Day weekend approaches, the Brunswick County Fire Marshal’s Office reminds residents and visitors to follow best safety practices and state laws when using fireworks.
+BOLIVIA, N.C. – As New Year’s Eve approaches, the Brunswick County Fire Marshal’s Office reminds residents and visitors to follow best safety practices and state laws when using fireworks.

 In general, sprinklers, fountains, and novelty fireworks items that do not leave the ground and fly through the air are permitted for use in North Carolina.